-In general, there is a large and growing interest towards new kinds of payment services, and many of these kinds of businesses are past the experimental phase.
+In general, there is a large and growing interest towards new kinds of payment and financial services, and many of these kinds of businesses are past the experimental phase.
 The investments we have already seen have mostly been seed-stage, but fintechs are growing fast, and attract more investment.

 The French Fintech industry consists of 750 FinTechs reported to be particularly competitive in four areas: payments and electronic currencies (24 payment institutions registered with the French banking regulator); robo-advisers; crowdfunding (170 platforms ); and online bank services.
 They offer innovative solutions regarding new methods of payment; dematerialisation of currency; disaggregation; cashless transactions; interconnection; connection between buyer and seller; trading robots; alternative loan platforms; savings management; process outsourcing; automated investors; and fund-raising.

 Source: Groupe la Française: Landscape 2018 Fintech analyses

 The transactional value of FinTechs in France was USD72 billion in 2016 and is expected to be around USD145 billion in 2021.
 Investments in FinTechs jumped from EUR57 million to EUR172 million (a 300% increase) between 2014 and 2016 and are still increasing.
 Investments in FinTechs jumped again to reach EUR 318 million (184% increase) in 2017.
 In 2017, French FinTechs made many successful fund-raisings: Tinubu Square raised EUR53 million.